|Friday, February 21|

 Lu Xu, Eisai Inc.

-Keywords: Partial least squares (PLS), Alzheimer’s disease, MCI, mild Alzheimer’s dementia, composite score, clinical efficacy outcome measure, clinical progression, treatment effect
+Keywords: Partial least squares (PLS), early stages of Alzheimer’s disease, composite score, clinical efficacy outcome measure, clinical progression, treatment effect